AmberMiller15/DV-Proj-2023/README.md

 - We will improve the indexing in the model

 Other Key Work Outstanding
-- We will update the data with the final data structure aligned and cleaned through our dataase
+- We will update the data with the final data structure aligned and cleaned through our database
 - Add vehicle data to the analysis